bethinkpl/www-bethinkgroup/src/content/blog/how-to-build-motivation-to-learn.md

 2. Develop a work plan based on your expected graduation date, including rest days and contingencies to catch up on material if needed.
 Consistently changing plans can be demotivating, so it's essential to stick to the schedule, monitor progress and make adjustments only in unexpected situations.
 This discipline keeps us aware of our progress and motivates us to continue learning.

 3. Include repetition periods in your work plan as a critical component of effective learning.
 Many experts recommend allocating equal time for learning new material and repetition in a 1:1 ratio.
-After several years of experience with course design at KLASA, we are inclined to agree.
+After several years of experience with course design at Bethink, we are inclined to agree.
 Repetition helps to systematize information, develop skills and reinforce learning.
 Albeit tedious, repetition positively impacts our motivation to learn.
 Each repetition builds confidence in our ability to master the material and retain knowledge.

 Adhere to the plan without deviation to track progress and make informed decisions.
 Knowing how much work remains and staying up to date motivates us to continue learning and catch up on missed material.
 Avoid changing the plan except in unforeseen circumstances.